You will need to install a user script manager extension to install this script.

 For most people, one of the two first options will be the best choice:

 If installed as a userscript, you can activate the functionality on supported sites via your userscript manager addon's User Script Commands.
-When you are on a supported site, you should see the menu-item "Search big size cover art" be added to items in the addon's menu-list.
+When you are on a supported site, you should see the menu-item "Search big size cover art" be added to items in the addon's "toolbar menu".
 The script's functionality is not activated until you select this menu-item.
-For Greasemonkey, Tampermonkey and Violentmonkey, you can open a dropdown menu from the addon's icon in the browser toolbar where you find the menu-item.
+With most userscript mangers, you will find commands in dropdown menu from userscript manager's icon in browser toolbar (aka. the "monkey menu").
+Firefox tip: If you want to be able to start Art Grabr from browser's right-click contextmenu, go to the browsers advanced settings on the page about:config, find dom.menuitem.enabled and set this to True.

 You can use Grabr via a bookmarklet pointing to the latest hosted script-version here on Greasy Fork.
 Simply create a bookmarklet having the following URL/location/address: